 To allow easier public access to theses, Academic Board approved changes to the open access policy at its August 2016 meeting, which apply from 1 February 2017.

 The Library only requires an electronic copy of your thesis and no longer requires a printed copy.
 The electronic copy must be submitted to the University of Melbourne Institutional Repository, Minerva Access, once a final 'pass' has been recommended and prepared in accordance with the Minerva Access guidelines .

 - If your thesis contains published articles, the author-accepted versions of the articles should be included in the electronic copy.
 For information on author-accepted manuscripts visit the Open Access Compliance Program blog.

 - If your thesis contains other copyright material, you must obtain permission.
 See the Copyright Office page on Copyright and Submission of Digital Theses.

 The University of Melbourne scholarship thesis allowance will not be available after 1 February 2017.
 If your department/school requires a printed copy, this won’t be covered by the thesis allowance as this copy is not a requirement for completion.
-Only students who submitted the final copy before 1 February 2017, when it was a University requirement for completion, will be able to claim the thesis allowance.
-The allowance must be claimed within six months of submitting the final copy.

 Please note that you must upload the final electronic version of the thesis to Minerva Access yourself; copies are not transferred from the Thesis Examination System.